basecue/django-rest-test/README.md

 This means that the value of key 'name' is 'test_name', key 'description' is `str` and key ''some_specific_data' is `dict`.

-## Realistic example with combination of definition
+## Realistic example with combination of ellipsis and typed wildcards

 You can combine everything together: